SimpleSuyash/ecommerce-orm/README.md

     ```
     npm run start
     ```
-- Open the `Postman` to test the various API endpoints Some api endpoints are:
+- Open the `Postman` to test the various API endpoints.
+    Some api endpoints are:
     - GET All Categories
         ```